A round up of gifts for four-year-olds.

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-This feature is part of Cubby's Gift Edit, our editor-curated collection of gift ideas for every occasion.
+This feature is part of Cubby's Gift Edit, our editor-curated collection of gift ideas.
 Need more inspiration?
 Check out all our guides here.

 Being four is great – or at least, it sure seems that way!
 Four-year-olds can now run, jump, and leap with all the confidence of a gazelle.
 They are sponges for information, and can rattle off a surprising number of facts about things like ospreys or unicorns, if you give them the chance.
 Their brains are firing on all cylinders as they work out how to build a dragon’s cave out of a pile of blocks or paint a picture of a sea turtle.

-Like our best toys lists for one-year-olds, two-year-olds, and three-year-olds, this guide features toy picks from editors, experts, and fellow parents of four-year-olds, including some toys that their (now older) kids still play with.
+Like our best gift lists for one-year-olds, two-year-olds, and three-year-olds, this guide features picks from editors, experts, and most importantly fellow parents of four-year-olds, including some toys that their (now older) kids still play with.
 While we always share toy ideas at a range of price points, for this guide most come in under $20!

 What to Look For in Toys for 4-Year-Olds